 Climate Action and Thriving Communities

 - Healthy Homes, Clean Buildings (HB 1084 / SB 5093, Governor request).
 A systematic plan to phase out the use of fossil fuels for indoor heating by setting standards for new construction, making investments in electrification, and ensuring justice in the transition for energy users and for workers.
 Fracked gas (a.k.a. natural gas) has been the fastest growing source of greenhouse gas emissions since the 1990’s.
 In Washington state, homes and buildings emit more than one-fourth of all our climate pollution.
+This bill did not pass its committee and is dead this session.

 - Support Community Solar programs (HB 1046).
 Creates a functional community solar program with virtual net metering for utility ratepayers investing in offsite solar panels.
+This bill did not pass its committee and is dead this session.

 - Create a Clean Fuel Standard (HB 1091).
 Cuts climate pollution from the transportation sector, incentivizing electric vehicles and lower-carbon intensity fuels.